-Illustration, writing and publications are four passions of mine.
-From commissioning freelance illustrators as an agent at Folio, to feeding back my thoughts to creatives through The Association of Illustrators and a Volunteer at Changing Perceptions for Meath Home, work keeps me busy and striving for new goals each day.Locked Pro Plan feature
+Illustration, reading and publications are four passions of mine.
+From commissioning freelance illustrators as an agent at Folio, to feeding back my thoughts to creatives through The Association of Illustration and to even volunteering at Cancer Research.
+Work keeps me busy, striving to achieve new goals each day.Locked Pro Plan feature

 Having cancer held to my heart (and brain...)
 I decided to help out a local charity, who specialise in Epliepsy.
 Changing Perceptions we like to do the stripping, sanding, painting and often re-purposing each piece to create truly inspirational one-off items that other people can take away and treasure, all over again.